filestack/filestack-rails/README.md

 ## Usage

-The Filestack-Rails plugin provides three main functionalities:
+Filestack::Rails provides three main functionalities:

 ### Filestack Upload Button
 This is a generic button that can be added anywhere in your application and opens an instance of the File Picker.
 Once a user has chosen a file(s) and submitted, a callback will be executed, passing in the results.
 You can also pass in any options for the File Picker using the pickerOptions symbol: